 The Program included–

 Driven by non-stop bridge building, promotion and fierce member determination and engagement, HUBZone firms won $3B more over 2017 raising the percentage bar from 1.65% in FY2017 to 2.05 in FY2018.

-In just six months, more than 1000 procurement-ready small businesses joined the HUBZone Chamber of Commerce committed to helping the federal government achieve its goal of 3% HUBZone set asides.
+In the first six months, over 1000 procurement-ready small businesses joined the HUBZone Chamber of Commerce

 The US federal government has approved $13+ BILLION dollars for annual distribution to HUBZone firms.
 Unfortunately, barely HALF of the money is actually being distributed.
 Many qualified businesses still encounter barriers to entry and are intimidated by the process.

 Let’s get that remaining $6 billion dollars off the table and watch communities across the country come alive providing innovative goods and services, hiring local people and reinvesting that money throughout our extended neighborhoods and communities.